distribution-explorer/distribution-explorer.github.io/_sources/background/software.rst.txt

 Usage of NumPy
 --------------

-To use the the ``numpy.random`` module to sample out of a distribution, you first need to instantiate a random number generator (RNG) with a specified bit generator.
-The bit generator generates random bits, and then the RNG converts these to number following a specific probability distribution you want to sample out of.
-The default generator using the `PCG64 <https://docs.scipy.org/doc/numpy/reference/random/bit_generators/pcg64.html>`_ bit generator, which is a good choice to use.
+To use the ``numpy.random`` module to sample out of a distribution, you first need to instantiate a random number generator (RNG) with a specified bit generator.
+The bit generator generates random bits, and then the RNG converts these to numbers following a specific probability distribution you want to sample out of.
+The default generator uses the `PCG64 <https://docs.scipy.org/doc/numpy/reference/random/bit_generators/pcg64.html>`_ bit generator, which is a good choice to use.
 You can instantiate a random number generator with the default bit generator as follows.

 .. code:: python